FORESIGHT & INSIGHT | DESIGN

 The end of the first phase of the project resulted in the delivery of full regional design standards including summative reporting on methodology, discussion of target audiences, recommendations, guidelines for Universal Design solutions, graphic and industrial design guidelines and approaches to sign planning, installation, messaging and lighting.

 We worked with a multi-disciplined team to design, manufacture and install 275 signs, maps, display cases, bus stops, platform signs and identification placards at a multi-modal transit station at Pickering just east of Toronto.
-This test site is currently being evaluated in premonition of a region-wide implementation strategy.
+This test was evaluated in premonition of a region-wide implementation strategy.
 Ongoing public stakeholder engagement will be essential for a successful and meaningful new system design for the region.

 What is Wayfinding?

-For this project we have considered nomenclature, codification, accessibility, branding, typical customer journeys and Progressive Disclosure.
+For this project we have considered nomenclature, codification, accessibility, branding, mapping, typical customer journeys and Progressive Disclosure.

 Developing a regional wayfinding system for public transit will impact many different types of customer information and transit infrastructure.